ryanhellyer/login_package_demo/README.md

     ],
     ```

-4. Publish the configuration file:
+4. Run the interactive setup command (recommended):

     ```bash
+    php artisan login-package-demo:install
+    ```

+    This will:
+    - Prompt you for your User model class
+    - Optionally customize route paths
+    - Automatically add `.env` variables
+    - Publish and configure the config file

+    **Or manually configure:**

+    ```bash
     php artisan vendor:publish --provider="RyanHellyer\LoginPackageDemo\LoginPackageDemoServiceProvider"
     ```

-5. Update your `config/login-package-demo-auth.php` file to specify the user model you want to use.
+    Then update your `config/login-package-demo-auth.php` file and `.env` file manually.

 ## Usage